Link-/simple-action/README.md

 ## Usage

 ### Pre-requisites
-1. Create an empty **Issue** in the same repository that will be the container for action items.
+1. Create an empty **Issue** in the same repository that will be the container for action items
 2. Create a **label** with any name to mark the aggregate issue.
+Example: `aggregate_issue`
-3. Add the label create in step 2 to the **Issue** you just created.
+3. Add the label create in step 2 to the **Issue** you just created
-4. Add the label name to the workflow file on the repository you're setting up the action for.
+4. Add the label name to the workflow file on the repository you're setting up the action for
+5. Create another **label** with any name to mark the issues you want to sync with the aggregate issue.
+Example: `sync_issue`

 ### Workflow setup
 In your repository create the folders `.github/workflows` if they don't exist already.
 Inside `.github/workflows` create a new workflow file and name it whatever you like.